CS17B/CS17B010_Distrubuted-Systems-Assignment_4/README.md

 Finally you can choose any browser and enter the link (http://localhost:8080/newedit) .
 And to get any data enter corresponding details in the form to retrive data.

+AND TO GET MORE UNDERSTANDING YOU CAN REFER TO